IvanBuccella/notes-sound-generator/README.md

 This event is fired every time the user clicks on the `play` or `pause` buttons.

 When the `play` is fired, a new `metronomeWorker` [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) is started which is responsible for sending the `beat` to be played and waiting for the `pause` time indicated in the `timeSignaturePauses` array.
 The playing of a beat is fired through the `metronomeWorker.onmessage` callback and the `timeSignaturePauses` array is sent to the [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) via the `metronomeWorker.postMessage` function.
+When the playing of a beat is fired, a message via the WebSocket is sent to the mobile devices.

 When the `pause` is fired, the previously `metronomeWorker` [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) started, is terminated.